Alternate Job Titles: Environmental Engineer II, Intermediate Level Environmental Engineer

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Environmental Engineer II that make less than that salary.
 For example 50% of the people who perform the job of Environmental Engineer II are expected to make less than the median.

 Identifies, assesses and resolves problems concerning the environment.
 May also design, install, operate and maintain measuring apparatus to determine the level of pollutants involving air, land, and water.
 Performs experiments and reports findings on environmental consequences of equipment, tools, and procedures.
 Ensures the organization's conformance to federal, state, and local environmental legislation.
-Requires a bachelor's degree in area of specialty and 2-4 years of experience in the field or in a related area.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Works under general supervision.
-A certain degree of creativity and latitude is required.
+Requires a bachelor's degree in area of specialty.
 Typically reports to a supervisor or manager.
+Typically requires 2 to 4 years of related experience.
+Gaining exposure to some of the complex tasks within the job function.
+Occasionally directed in several aspects of the work.
 View full job description